wp-plugins/a-forms/readme.txt

 == Description ==

 A wordpress plugin that allows you to add a form on your website.
+It's quite easy to configure, some what like C Forms II, but you have the ability to get regular updates and its available on the Wordpress Plugin site.

 == Installation ==